wokwi/wokwi-python-client/README.md

 - Connect to the Wokwi Simulator
 - Upload a diagram and firmware files
 - Start a simulation
-- Monitor the serial output and write to them
+- Monitor serial output asynchronously
-- Read GPIO pins
-- Control peripherals (buttons, MPU6050, etc.)

 You can run the example with: